Hulder: Sámi

-In Popular Culture
+In popular culture

 In the mobile game Year Walk, one of the Watchers is a Huldra.

 They are mentioned in Seanan MacGuire's October Daye series in the book "A red-rose chain".

 Neil Gaiman's novella The Monarch of the Glen, published in the collection Fragile Things, includes references to Hulder legends.

 In the subsequent Year Walk: Bedtime Stories for Awful Children, the first chapter is devoted to the Huldra.

+In chapter 40 (chapter XL: "A day in Hälsingland", section: "The Animals' New Year's Eve") of the novel Nils Holgersson's Wonderful Journey through Sweden, a narrated legend mentions the Huldra.

+In the video game "Bramble: The Mountain King," developed by Dimfrost Studios in 2023, the boss Skogsrå is a Huldra.

+In A Curse Carved in Bone, Danielle L. Jensen’s novel, the characters encounter a Huldra.

+Huldror play a key role in Arlo Z. Grave's dieselpunk fantasy series The Duskingr Saga.
+The cultural rift between the huldror and selkie is a central issue in the series.
+In book 1, The Ice Moves for No One, the huldra woman Vespald plays a major role and will be a primary character in the series moving forward.
+She is also portrayed as autistic and speaks partially in a signed language.
+There are several other named huldror characters including a priest named Lylok.